mik4el/gadget-board/README.md

 * https://github.com/gulpjs/gulp/issues/1571

 ## Todos
-1. Change gadget lookup to slug rather than id
 1. Frontend: Other component for other gadget parsing its gadget data
 1. Frontend: Use latest angular2-router
 1. Frontend: Redirect to login if unauthed when accessing protected view